Thunderbolt (interface): History

-Introduction
+(2009)

 Intel introduced Light Peak at the 2009 Intel Developer Forum (IDF), using a prototype Mac Pro logic board to run two 1080p video streams plus LAN and storage devices over a single 30-meter optical cable with modified USB ends.
 The system was driven by a prototype PCI Express card, with two optical buses powering four ports.
-Jason Ziller, head of Intel's Optical I/O Program Office showed the internal components of the technology under a microscope and the sending of data through an oscilloscope.
-The technology was described as having an initial speed of 10 Gbit/s over plastic optical cables, and promising a final speed of 100 Gbit/s.
-At the show, Intel said Light Peak-equipped systems would begin to appear in 2010, and posted a YouTube video showing Light Peak-connected HD cameras, laptops, docking stations, and HD monitors.
+Jason Ziller, head of Intel's Optical I/O Program Office, presented the internal components of the technology under a microscope and the delivery of data through an oscilloscope.
+The technology was described as having an initial speed of 10 Gbit/s over plastic optical cables, alongside promising a final speed of 100 Gbit/s.
+At the show, Intel announced Light Peak-equipped systems would begin to appear in 2010, and posted a YouTube video showing Light Peak-connected HD cameras, laptops, docking stations, and HD monitors.

 On 4 May 2010, in Brussels, Intel demonstrated a laptop with a Light Peak connector, indicating that the technology had shrunk enough to fit inside such a device, and had the laptop send two simultaneous HD video streams down the connection, indicating that at least some fraction of the software/firmware stacks and protocols were functional.
-At the same demonstration, Intel officials said they expected hardware manufacturing to begin around the end of 2010.
+At the same demonstration, Intel officials stated they expected hardware manufacturing to begin around the end of 2010.

-In September 2010, some early commercial prototypes from manufacturers were demonstrated at Intel Developer Forum 2010.
+In September 2010, some early commercial prototypes from manufacturers were demonstrated at the Intel Developer Forum 2010.